Special educational needs and disability (SEND)

 - Initial concerns may be discussed at parent consultations.

-- A further meeting may take place with or without the SENCO, depending on the needs of the child.
+- Further meetings may take place with or without the SENDCO, depending on the needs of the child.

 - Assessments or observations may be requested by external agencies to support with setting suitable targets.

-- A plan will be put together, if your child appears to have special educational needs, including specific targets.
+- A termly support plan will be put together, if your child appears to have special educational needs, including specific targets.

 - The plan will be shared with the pupil, parents and supporting adults.